captur/openmrs-module-captur/README.md

 Accreditation
 -------------
+* I-TECH Kenya-EMR for the code this module is based on.
 * Highcharts graphing library by Highsoft used under Creative Commons Licence 3.0 (http://www.highcharts.com/)
 * Pretty Office Icons used with permission from CustomIconDesign (http://www.customicondesign.com)